BCCI working group member for compensation for all age-groups, Jackson set for Saurashtra return | Sports-Games

 - India

-Saurashtra's Jayden Shah, who is part of BCCI's newly-formed working group for domestic cricket, feels all age-group cricketers should be compensated for the loss of games last season and not just Ranji players.
+Saurashtra's Jaydev Shah, who is part of BCCI's newly-formed working group for domestic cricket, feels all age-group cricketers should be compensated for loss of games last season and not just Ranji players.

 Shah, who is a former Saurashtra captain, said how to compensate the cricketers and the quantum of the payout will be decided by the working group after due consultation with BCCI secretary Jay Shah and President Sourav Ganguly.